ahmedhamedibm/Node-Reload/README.md

 ## Usage
 After installation or pulling the repo.

 1. First login to the ibmcloud cli using the command below.
+Make sure you select the correct account relative to your openshift cluster.
 ```bash
 ibmcloud login --sso --no-region
 ```